-Wherever practicable, Council will fully examine the benefits available through purchasing goods, services or works from suppliers/contractors within the Ballarat Region.
 Council will also seek from prospective suppliers/contractors where applicable what economic contribution they will make to the Ballarat region.
-All tenders/quotes should allow a ten percent (10%) evaluation allowance for local businesses.
+All tenders/quotes are to include a minimum ten percent (10%) evaluation allowance for local content businesses.

 The Local Content component of the evaluation criteria will be scored as below: